-In this recipe I used corn fusilli; they are perfect for those who might gluten allergy.
-In fact corn fusilli are gluten-free pasta.
-Try this recipe and – believe me – you will not feel the difference between this sort of pasta and the traditional one.
+In this recipe we used corn fusilli; they are perfect for those who might have gluten allergy.
+In fact, corn fusilli are agluten-free pasta.
+Try this recipe and you will not feel the difference between this sort of pasta and the traditional one.

 Do you like pasta with pesto?
 Take a look to our Original Pesto Genovese Recipe!

 Corn Fusilli with Lettuce Pesto and Pistachios Recipe

 - 300 g (10,5 oz) corn fusilli